 The 1939 National Register shows Ernest & Deborah living at 60, North Street, but as can be seen there are six redacted records and we cannot tell if young Ernest Raymond was among those, but according to the R.W.F.
 Enlistment Register he didn’t join until the 19th March 1942.
 The war was declared on the 3rd September 1939 and the Register was taken on the 29th September the same year.
 But on the face of it, it looks as though there may have been 8 children in the household, but of course, the redacted records would have to be applied to have them opened.
 At some time in the future, I am sure they will be released, probably the 70 or the 100 year rule applies.
 Ernest Lefley’s birth date was given as the 1st August 1891 and he was a Labourer, his wife Deborah’s birthdate was given as the 6th July 1898.
 Strangely, 2 children were included, William John Lefley born 6th August 1935, at School, and Brynley Lefley born 22nd February 1939, under school age.

-I have nothing on young Ernest Raymond’s life, so if anyone can shed any light on him, the information would be gratefully received, so he can be remembered.
+I have nothing on young Ernest Raymond’s life, except that he was a pupil at St. Ethelwold’s Church School in Shotton as his name is recorded on their “Roll of Honour,“ (See below) so if anyone can shed any light on him, the information would be gratefully received, so he can be remembered.

 We do know that he was in the 8th Bn.
 Royal Fusiliers (City of London Regiment)*